garciart/flask-demo/blue/v03/README.md

 # Blue v03

-This is an example of a Flask application that incorporates logging.
+This is an example of a Flask application that incorporates logging and input validation.

 Usage: